 d.
 No more than one 3-credit research course (e.g. CSCI 3908) can be taken in a single semester.

 f.
 CSCI courses numbered below 3000 do not counted toward this requirement.
-Exceptions can be granted for students who took such courses prior to transferring into the BS in computer science degree program.
+Exceptions can be made for students who took such courses prior to transferring into the BS in computer science degree program.

 g.
-Students taking MATH 1220 as a prerequisite for MATH 1221 can count MATH 1220 as a general elective.
+Students taking MATH 1220 Calculus with Precalculus I as a prerequisite for MATH 1221 Calculus with Precalculus II can count MATH 1220 Calculus with Precalculus I as a general elective.

 h.
 SEAS has the following requirements for foreign language courses taken to meet general electives, humanities, or social sciences requirements: